-Minarette Red Lupine will grow to be about 16 inches tall at maturity, with a spread of 16 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
+Beefeater Lupine will grow to be about 24 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 24 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 3 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
+This plant does not require much in the way of fertilizing once established.
 It is not particular as to soil pH, but grows best in clay soils.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.